alimazhar4/n8n-aws-lightsail/README.md

 * **Monitoring:** Regularly check your Lightsail instance's metrics (CPU, RAM) in the dashboard to anticipate when you might need to scale up your plan.
 * **Security:** Keep your system packages updated (`sudo apt update && sudo apt upgrade -y`).
 Use strong, unique passwords and consider enabling MFA for your AWS account.

 Congratulations!
-You now have a self-hosted n8n instance running securely on your Lightsail VPS.
+You now have a self-hosted n8n instance running securely on your Lightsail VPS

+### Need Help?
+Feel free to contact me at <a href="https://alimazhar.dev/" target="_blank">alimazhar.dev</a> if you are facing any or for any anything else 🙂